Zankoku-Okuno/technical-notes/notes/2022-01-21-000-autoformatter-config.md

 ## Sub-Optimality

-Fundamentally, code style is a way to describe programmer intension.
+Fundamentally, code style is a way to describe programmer intention.
-This is just like in natural language, where a question can be phrased in a neutral style like "Did you take out the trash?", but when phrased in a different style "Did you really take out the trash?" has a very different intension and message.
+This is just like in natural language, where a question can be phrased in a neutral style like "Did you take out the trash?", but when phrased in a different style "Did you really take out the trash?" has a very different intention and message.
 A code style standard (as enforced by a formatter) is a way to describe what the neutral style should be.
 When that style is deviated from, this shows the reader that something "weird" is going on, and more care should be taken when reading.
 A configure-less formatter ensures that everyone speaks the same neutral, but one project's weird is another project's normal.
 A configuration file would be able not only allow the weird project to use its own idioms, but also be a place to document how and _why_ the project is weird.

 Code formatters generally do four things:
-  * make and enforce a trivial decisions,
+  * make and enforce trivial decisions,
   * detect and replace known anti-patterns,
   * erase intentional deviations from the neutral standard, and
-  * use brackets instead of indentation as ground-truth for nesting intension.
+  * use brackets instead of indentation as ground-truth for nesting intention.